topher6345/topher6345.github.io/_posts/2015-7-10-caesar-cipher-in-css.markdown

 # Implementation in Ruby

 The Caesar Cipher is a a pretty naive cryptographic cipher.
 I thought it would be fun to demonstrate just how weak the cipher is by writing

-1. A Ruby class to encipher a string
+1. A Ruby class to encipher a string `CaesarCipher::Encode`
-2. A Ruby class to crack an enciphered message
+2. A Ruby class to crack an enciphered message `CaesarCipher::Crack`

-We can crack an enciphered message
+We can crack an enciphered message by
-* Analyze the letter frequencies of the ciphertext
+* Analyzing the letter frequencies of the ciphertext
-* Assume that the most frequent letter in the cipher text is 'e' in plaintext
+* Assuming that the most frequent letter in the cipher text is 'e' in plaintext
-* Calculate the distance between 'e' and the most frequent letter in the ciphertext
+* Calculating the distance between 'e' and the most frequent letter in the ciphertext
-* Apply a shift to the ciphertext to decipher the message into plaintext
+* Appling a shift to the ciphertext to decipher the message into plaintext

 ## Enciphering plaintext